Dansby Swanson Preview, Player Props: Cubs vs. Rockies

-On Monday, Dansby Swanson (on the back of going 3-for-4 with a home run and two RBI) and the Chicago Cubs face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 8:40 PM ET.
+The Chicago Cubs, including Dansby Swanson (.405 on-base percentage in past 10 games, 71 points above season-long percentage), battle starter Chris Flexen and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.

-In his most recent appearance, he strung together three hits (going 3-for-4 with a home run and two RBI) against the Diamondbacks.
+In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Rockies.

 Dansby Swanson Game Info & Props vs. the Rockies